ccqpein/supervisor-rs/README.md

 On client side, just run `supervisor-rs-client restart child0 on 198.0.0.2 on 198.0.0.3 with /path/to/key/keyname1.pem`.

 Then supervisor will go find key file has named `keyname1`.
 As flexible as you can change child config after supervisor start, you can also put public key files in `pub_keys_path` while supervisor is running.

+**Make keypairs**

+Step 1: Make private key
+`openssl genrsa -out private.pem 4096`

+Remember: key size should less or equal 4096

+Step 2: Make public key
+`openssl rsa -in private.pem -outform PEM -pubout -out public.pem`

+Then, put public key in one of server's `pub_keys_path`.
+Every commands you send to server side should has `with /path/to/private.pem`.

 **FYI**